9 foods nutritionists never eat!

 5 Shop-bought cereals

 Most supermarket cereals are filled with sugar and very high in starchy carbs, which will have your energy levels crashing come mid-morning.
-Better options include home-made granola (like the cinnamon pecan granola from Deliciously Ella), which are easy weekend jobs and last a good while, porridge or overnight oats, omelettes or poached eggs (in fact, any kind of eggs) on wholemeal toast.
+Better options include home-made granola like my Zingy low sugar granola or my Paleo granola, which are easy weekend jobs and last a good while, porridge or overnight oats, omelettes or poached eggs (in fact, any kind of eggs) on wholemeal toast.

 6 Rice cakes